-You pay Page
+HDHP Benefits You pay Page

+Prescription drugs:

-(No deductible) Applicable copay applies 123
+• Medications to promote better health as recommended (No deductible) Applicable copay applies 117

+by the ACA.
 Retail (up to 30-day supply)

-\$20 copayment for generic drugs
+The following medications are covered with the \$20 copayment for generic drugs

-Mail-Order (up to a 90-day supply)
+applicable copay prior to the deductible being met.
+Please see www.upmchealthplan.com/FEHB for the Mail-Order (up to a 90-day supply)

-\$40 copayment for generic drugs
+list of qualifying medications. \$40 copayment for generic drugs

-Out-of-Network: All charges
+- Safe Harbor Medications Out-of-Network: All charges

-\$20 generic drugs 123
+• Retail pharmacy- up to a 30-day supply (or up to a \$20 generic drugs 117

-\$50 preferred brand-name drugs
+90-day supply for three copayments) \$50 preferred brand-name drugs

 \$100 non-preferred brand-name drugs

+117

-50% of the cost up to a maximum of \$250 123
+• Specialty prescription drugs - up to a 30-day supply 50% of the cost up to a maximum of \$250 117

-\$40 generic drugs 123
+• Mail-order- up to a 90-day supply \$40 generic drugs 117

 \$100 preferred brand-name drugs

 \$200 non-preferred brand-name drugs

 Specialty prescription drugs are not covered through mail-order

-Limited Dental benefits and discounts under a non-FEHB benefit program.
-126
+Dental care: Limited Dental benefits and discounts under a non-FEHB benefit program.
+120

-Health Care Concierge Team 127
+Special Features Health Care Concierge Team 121

 Health Incentive Account

+• My Health Health and Wellness

+MyHealth OnLine MyHealth Questionnaire

+MyHealth Community

+Health Coaching

+• My Health Advice Line

+• UPMC Anywhere Care

+Health Plan Mobile App

+Tobacco Cessation

+• RXWell

 Assist America

-Services for Members who have a Hearing
+• Services for Members who have a Hearing Impairment

 Flexible Benefits Option

-In-Network: \$6,000 Self Only or \$12,000 Self Plus One or Self and Family 26
+Protection against catastrophic costs (out-of-pocket maximum): In-Network: \$6,000 Self Only or \$12,000 Self Plus One or Self and Family 24

-(No deductible) Applicable copay applies Retail (up to 30-day supply) \$20 copayment for generic drugs Mail-Order (up to a 90-day supply) \$40 copayment for generic drugs Out-of-Network: All charges \$20 generic drugs \$50 preferred brand-name drugs \$100 non-preferred brand-name drugs \$100 preferred brand-name drugs \$200 non-preferred brand-name drugs \$200 non-preferred brand-name drugs \$200 non-preferred brand-name drugs Specialty prescription drugs are not covered through mail-order Limited Dental benefits and discounts under a non-FEHB benefit program. • Health Care Concierge Team • Health Incentive Account • MyHealth Health and Wellness • MyHealth OnLine • MyHealth Questionnaire • MyHealth Community • Health Coaching • MyHealth Advice Line • UPMC Anywhere Care • Health Plan Mobile App • Tobacco Cessation • Beating the Blues US • Assist America • Services for Members who have a Hearing Impairment • Flexible Benefits Option In-Network: \$6,000 Self Only or \$12,000 Self

-Out-of-Network: \$8,000 Self Only or \$16,000 Self Plus One or Self and Family
+Out-of-Network: \$8,000 Self Only or \$16,000 Self Plus One or Self and Family -- --- --

-2020 Rate Information for UPMC Health Plan
+2021 Rate Information for UPMC Health Plan